aras62/PIE/README.md

 * **[Amir Rasouli](https://aras62.github.io/)**
 * **[Iuliia Kotseruba](http://www.cse.yorku.ca/~yulia_k/)**

-Please send an email to yulia_k@eecs.yorku.ca or arasouli.ai@gmail.com if there are any problems with downloading or using the data.
+Please send an email to yulia84@yorku.ca or arasouli.ai@gmail.com if there are any problems with downloading or using the data.

 <a name="license"></a>
 ### License